 But human beings are interested in other human beings and what other human beings do.
 By sharing our process, we allow for the possibility of people having an ongoing connection with us and our work, which helps us move more of our product.

 3. Share something small every day

-Once a day, after you’ve done your day’s work, find one little piece of your process that you can share.
+As put by Austin Kleon once a day, after you’ve done your day’s work, find one little piece of your process that you can share.
 Where you are in your process will determine what that piece is.
 If you’re in the very early stages, share your influences and what’s inspiring you.
 If you’re in the middle of executing a project, write about your methods or share works in progress.
 If you’ve just completed a project, show the final product, share scraps from the cutting-room floor, or write about what you learned.

 4. Open up your cabinet of curiosities.

 If you’re not ready to take the leap of sharing your own work with the world, you can share your tastes in the work of others.

 Your influences are all worth sharing because they clue people into who you are and what you do.